arch-user-france1/brainTrain/README.md

 There is no documentation yet but you can look into the code and find out yourself.

 # TODO
-folders for main.py list
+1. folders (being worked on)

-machine learning
+2. machine learning

-GUI
+3. GUI